ramibo/kub-mon-ci/README.md

     `docker-compose push python_flask_serv`

-**5. Set up a version control system (e.g. Git) and host the code for the application in a repository**
+5. Set up a version control system (e.g. Git) and host the code for the application in a repository [Instructions](https://docs.github.com/en/get-started/importing-your-projects-to-github/importing-source-code-to-github/adding-locally-hosted-code-to-github#adding-a-local-repository-to-github-using-git)
-    [Instructions](https://docs.github.com/en/get-started/importing-your-projects-to-github/importing-source-code-to-github/adding-locally-hosted-code-to-github#adding-a-local-repository-to-github-using-git)

-**6. Set up monitoring for the application using Prometheus and Grafana.**
+6. Set up monitoring for the application using Prometheus and Grafana.

     6.1.
 Install helm :